-ST O23 Advanced Time Series Analysis
+STS 670 MJ: Advanced Time Series Analysis

-(This course cannot be opted simultaneously with ST O22)
+(This course cannot be opted simultaneously with STS 669 MJ)

-understand the theory related to estimating functions and Understand and bootstrapping In time series and apply them Apply understand the concepts of SETAR models and apply them Understand for modeling and forecasting time series data Apply/Analyze understand the concepts related to spectral analysis of time Understand and series and solve related problems Evaluate/Analyze understand the concepts related to unit root testing in Understand and time series and apply them for financial time series data Apply/Analyze understand the concepts related to Granger causality and Understand and cointegration and apply them for the analysis of time series data Apply/Analyze understand the concepts related to INAR models, apply them Understand and for integer time series data Apply/Analyze bootstrapping In time series and apply them understand the concepts of SETAR models and apply them for modeling and forecasting time series data understand the concepts related to spectral analysis of time series and solve related problems understand the concepts related to unit root testing in time series and apply them for financial time series data understand the concepts related to Granger causality and cointegration and apply them for the analysis of time series data understand the concepts related to INAR models, apply them
+1. understand the theory related to estimating functions and Understand and bootstrapping In time series and apply them Apply 2. understand the concepts of SETAR models and apply them Understand for modeling and forecasting time series data Apply/Analyze 3. understand the concepts related to spectral analysis of time Understand and series and solve related problems Evaluate/Analyze 4. understand the concepts related to unit root testing in Understand and time series and apply them for financial time series data Apply/Analyze 5. understand the concepts related to Granger causality and Understand and cointegration and apply them for the analysis of time series data Apply/Analyze 6. understand the concepts related to INAR models, apply them Understand and for integer time series data Apply/Analyze long memory time seriesmodels, examples & data analysis, Threshold models, inference and applications.

-Estimating functions in time series, bootstrapping in time series, long memory time series models, examples & data analysis
+Estimating functions in time series, bootstrapping in time series, machine learning methods in time series,